10 Facts & Stats About Learning Retention You’ll Want to Remember

 Not all workplace learning is doomed to be forgotten!
 You have the power to create employee training in a way that encourages information recall and adds value.

 Mix up content to create a personalized experience.
-Short, interactive content like video learning, quizzes, and games will keep engagement up and avoid overloading workers with information.
+Short, interactive content like video learning will keep engagement up and avoid overloading workers with information.
 Get learners involved in as much as possible through group sessions, peer-to-peer learning, and on-the-job mentoring.
 This won’t just drive knowledge retention; it’s also a valuable way to create a sense of community among employees if they work remotely.

 People don’t want to waste time learning skills that aren’t relevant to their roles and career goals.
 So for learning and development to be successful, it needs to be relevant, actionable, and make an impact.